arajput108/Ganakyantra/README.md

 # Ganakyantra
-A device for calculation when your mind wants rest.
+A device for calculation when your mind wants rest & to save time.

 🌲Aim:-Ganakyantra is basic level of calculating device devloped for solving non-scientific level of calculation for practice purpose.